alchemy-fr/Phraseanet-Docs/en/Admin/Prerequisite.rst

 PHP
 ---

-* Phraseanet requires PHP version 5.5.0 (or greater) with the following
+* Phraseanet requires PHP version 5.5.x (greater than 5.5.0) or 5.6.x.

-  extensions:
+  **Please note**: PHP versions 7.0.0 or greater are not suitable at the moment.

+  **Following extensions must be enable**:

     * Dom
     * exif